 Will I be able to complete my classes and graduate on time?

 Our goal is to make sure that students experience as little disruption as possible to their academic progress.
-You will be able to receive full credit for classes you satisfactorily complete during spring quarter.
+You will be able to receive full credit for classes you satisfactorily complete.
 In most cases, students will be able to complete their degrees on time.
 For programs with lab or studio components, faculty are working on ways to deliver that content online or possibly in condensed sessions at a later time.
 If you have questions, please contact your advisor or program faculty.

 Can lab and field classes be offered online?

 Many lab components can be offered and effectively taught in an online format.
 For programs with disciplinary accreditation requirements—such as (but not limited to) Allied Health, Automotive Tech, Culinary Arts, Nursing, and Welding—program faculty and administration are working to determine alternatives and approaches to deliver these lab or clinical components.

 Will I still be charged lab and other course fees in an online environment?